Close

 Lexie Hearing App for B1 and B2 screenshot

 If you have worn hearing aids before and are comfortable using an app to make fine adjustments to your devices, the B1 is a fairly priced option.
-We found the app easy to navigate, but if you have any trouble you can contact the Lexie support team through the app or with a phone call.
-Our Reviews Team called Lexie multiple times with questions about their products, and we found the staff to be friendly, helpful, and supportive every time.
+We found the app easy to navigate, but if you have any trouble you can contact the Lexie support team through the app or by phone.
+Our Reviews Team called Lexie multiple times with questions about their products and we found the staff to be friendly, helpful, and supportive every time.

 • Cost per pair: $999